krischer/instaseis/Readme.md

 ### Installation

-Install by checking out from git and installing with an editable installation.
+Install it by cloning the git repository and installing with an editable installation.
 The Makefile currently has to executed to build the shared library until a proper installation routine has been written.

 ```bash
 $ git clone https://github.com/krischer/axisem_db.git